 Zuboff, S. (2015).
 Big other: Surveillance capitalism and the prospects of an information civilization.
 Journal of Information Technology, 30, 75-89, at https://cryptome.org/2015/07/big-other.pdf

 Zuboff S. (2016) 'The Secrets of Surveillance Capitalism' Frankfurter Allgemeine, 3 May 2016, at http://www.faz.net/aktuell/feuilleton/debatten/the-digital-debate/shoshana-zuboff-secrets-of-surveillance-capitalism-14103616.html?printPagedArticle=true#pageIndex_2

-My thanks for interactions and feedback on the topic to Prof. Robert Davison, City University of Hong Kong, and Prof. Markus Beckmann of the Friedrich-Alexander University Nürnberg, Liam Pomfret of the University of Queensland, and renowned sci-fi author and futurist David Brin.
+My thanks for interactions and feedback on the topic to Prof. Robert Davison of the City University of Hong Kong, Prof. Markus Beckmann of the Friedrich-Alexander University Nürnberg, Liam Pomfret of the University of Queensland, Kayleen Manwaring of UNSW Law, and renowned sci-fi author and futurist David Brin.

 Roger Clarke is Principal of Xamax Consultancy Pty Ltd, Canberra.
 He is also a Visiting Professor in Cyberspace Law & Policy at the University of N.S.W., and a Visiting Professor in the Research School of Computer Science at the Australian National University.

 The content and infrastructure for these community service pages are provided by Roger Clarke through his consultancy company, Xamax.